alphalon/kotlin-scripting/README.md

 Run the `ko` script with the `--verbose` option to output information regarding the script runtime environment.

+If you're experiencing issues with transitive dependencies not being resolved, so some other weird issue running a script, try running `kscript --clear-cache`.
+This will clear the cache for all scripts and they will be compiled afresh.

 ### Interactive Session

 Use the `-i` option with `ko` to start an interactive session.
 Your script dependencies will be on the classpath but you'll have to import the types as you need them.
 To get started playing with this library: